noandrea/distill/README.md

 - Load existing short id <-> url mappings\*
 - Overwrite an existing short id with a different target url\*
 - Set a time to live on short ids (globally or per id)
-- Set a expiration date on short ids (globabbly or per id)
+- Set a expiration date on short ids (globally or per id)
 - Set a request limit on short ids (globally or per id)
 - Set a redirect for the `/` path
 - Set a redirect url for exhausted ids (request limit reached)